 Doctors, like all professionals displayed scepticism of the draconian provisions.
 They worried that hyper-regulation of the medical profession would lead to unwarranted interventions that would benefit state officials and lawyers.
 Here their experience with the implementation of the PCPNDT Act loomed large.
 One respondent noted that the "interpretation of the act is left on to local authorities and that is going to cause lot of harassment as in PC- PNDT.
-It would have been better if it was controlled and interpreted by a central authority like ICMR along with a fair representation of national societies to balance the fair implementation of the act."
+It would have been better if it was controlled and interpreted by a central authority like ICMR along with a fair representation of the act."